SemionVlad/Triangle-java/README.md

 - Single-use program (needs to be rerun for multiple triangles)
 - Integer-only side lengths

+*Note: This implementation is designed for educational purposes and demonstrates object-oriented programming concepts in Java.*
 ## Implementation Notes
 - Uses Scanner class for input handling
 - Closes Scanner properly to prevent resource leaks